 - Severe confusion

 Choosing to detox at home is high risk and may turn deadly.
-Quitting alcohol “cold turkey” without medical supervision may lead to deadly health issues.
+Quitting alcohol “cold turkey” without medical supervision may lead to fatal health issues.
 Alcohol is one of the only substances that can cause seizures and even death.
-Due to alcohol being absorbed into every part of your body, it is important to understand the possible life-threatening effects that can occur when detoxing without being medically monitored.
+Due to alcohol being absorbed into every part of your body, it is crucial to understand the possible life-threatening effects that can occur when detoxing without being medically monitored.

 At-Home Remedies for Alcoholism